 20/06/2012 - Added abilities to each lane opponent

-26/06/2012 - Corrected some silly mistakes, such as writing Boots of Mobility instead of Boots of Speed as an item for facing Ahri
+26/06/2012 - Corrected some silly mistakes, such as writing Mobility Boots instead of Boots as an item for facing Ahri

 01/08/2012 - Added Zyra and corrected Orianna according to her recent buffs (she's op again.
 Don't tell anyone.)